coralproject/coralproject-site-2016/_products/1trust.md

 * [Email Jeff Nelson with your ideas](mailto:jeff@mozillafoundation.org)
 * Add your ideas in the form below.

-## Install the beta version of Trust on your system
+## Test our installation on your system

+Ways you can help:

 * [Visit our docs for the install guide](http://coralprojectdocs.herokuapp.com/#trust)

 Caution: bugs.

-## Help squish some bugs
+## Fix some bugs

+Ways you can help:

 * Take a look at our [open issues in our service layer servicing Trust](https://github.com/coralproject/pillar/issues)
 * Read [our contributions guide](http://coralprojectdocs.herokuapp.com/contribute/writing_code/)